Civil and Environmental Engineering M.S.

 Research in the department addresses critical issues facing the world related to sustainability and energy; infrastructure systems; climate change, hazard mitigation and adaptation; and environmental and public health.
 A wide range of research methods are employed from state-of-the-art laboratory and field testing to sensing to computational modeling to artificial intelligence.
 Example projects include groundwater contamination modeling and remediation, environmental restoration and ecological engineering, hydrological processes, air pollution related health effects, sustainable materials, soil and structural dynamics, geo-energy, and sustainable transportation systems.

-CEE graduate students can concurrently pursue certificates of graduate study in Complex Systems, Ecological Economics, and Community Resilience & Planning, among others.
+CEE graduate students can concurrently pursue certificates of graduate study in Data Analytics in Water Resources, Complex Systems, Ecological Economics, and Community Resilience & Planning, among others.

 Specific Requirements